Richly-spiced and aromatic, this moist Pumpkin Bread recipe features caramel notes from brown butter, warm spices, and nutty walnuts for crunch.

 - While it’s still hot, carefully beat together the browned butter with the avocado oil and sugar until well combined.
 Beat in the eggs, and then the molasses, vanilla, and pumpkin.

 - Sift in the flour, baking soda, salt, cinnamon, ginger, nutmeg, cloves, allspice, cardamom, and black pepper, and stir just to combine, being careful not to over-mix.
-Fold in the walnuts.
+Fold in the walnuts or pecans (if using).

 - Cool completely before slicing.

 - Recipe Yield and Serving Size: This recipe makes 1 (9 by 5-inch) loaf or 18 servings.
 Each serving is 1 slice, about 1/2-inch thick.

 - Storage: Store homemade pumpkin bread wrapped at room temperature for up to 5 days.
 To keep it as fresh as possible, I like to wrap it in plastic wrap and then put it in a gallon-sized zip-top plastic bag.

 This post was first published on An Edible Mosaic on November 20, 2017.
 I updated it with more information on November 21, 2021.